 110 g white chocolate

 5 g instant coffee in granules (1 tbsp + 1 tsp)

-For the big cake: round baking rings, 18 & 20 cm in diameter
+For the big cake: round baking ring, 20 cm in diameter

-For the small cakes: 4 round baking rings, 8 cm in diameter, and another one 7 cm in diameter
+For the small cakes: 4 round baking rings, 8 cm in diameter

 Pastry bag fitted with a smooth round 1 cm piping tip

 The recipe makes: 1 hazelnut cake and 4 small cute ones